wp-plugins/purple-heart-rating-free/readme.txt

 == Changelog ==

+= 1.1 =
+* Update: Updated WP-Buddy Plugin Framework
+* Improvement: Now using load_plugin_textdomain instead of load_textdomain
+* More compatibility with WordPress 3.6

 = 1.0.3 =
 * Fixed a problem where older logging entries get deleted to early
+* Fixed the "fatal error" problem on plugin activation

 = 1.0.2 =
 * Updated WP-Buddy Plugin Framework